JanNeuendorf/SVC16/specification/specification.typ

 - It can not change any rule of the emulation.

 Synchronizations that are caused by exceeding the instruction limit never trigger the expansion mechanism.
-The expansion card can not know that such a synchronization happened.

 If no expansion card is available, there is no answer when the exchange is triggered.
 As a result the utility buffer is simply cleared.